-I’m writing my next book, Before and After, about how we make and break habits—an issue very relevant to happiness.
+I’m writing my next book, Better Than Before, about how we make and break habits—an issue very relevant to happiness.
 Each week, I’ll post a before-and-after story submitted by a reader, about how he or she successfully changed a habit.
 We can all learn from each other.
-If you’d like to share your story, contact me here.

 This week’s story comes from Annelie Drakman.

 I'm a Ph.D.-student, and I've always thought that it seemed dreadful to let finishing your dissertation drag out for years and years—just get it over with, I thought.
 And still I'd let weeks go by where I went to meetings, and read lots of books relating to my topic, and took courses, but did not spend one minute actually writing my text.

 So I started getting up at 6 a.m.
 Now, whenever I have a free morning or a whole free day, I try to make sure to always get up this early.
 I think the reason it works is that I hate it.
 You see, if I get up at 6 a.m. and don't write on my dissertation, I got up early for nothing.
 I have to give up the comfort of my bed without the satisfaction of getting things done, and I can't bear that.
 So I write.
 The hours between 6 a.m. and 9 a.m. just fly by and afterwards I'm always surprised at how much I got done.
 So it works!
 And, if I can't get any useful work done during the afternoon, I know I've at least put in three or so hours towards my most important goal, and I can give myself a break about being obsessive about emails.

 Excellent.
 I've identified sixteen strategies for habit-formation, and this is a great example of the Strategy of Scheduling.
 Just putting something on the schedule helps us to do it—and scheduling it first thing in the morning usually works best.